ckyriaco/Capstone/Scripts/Documentation/Documentation for Port_Scanner.md

 ### Constructor
 Initializes a Port_Scanner object which will be used to discover further detail on port activity throughout a specified domain.

-Lines 24 - 27
-Validates that the Common Name is not null
+* Validates that the Common Name is not null

-Lines 29 - 33
-Validates that the IP address is in IPv4 format
+* Validates that the IP address is in IPv4 format

-Lines 35 - 38
-Validates that the given domain name is not null
+* Validates that the given domain name is not null

-Lines 40 - 43
-Validates that the distinguished name for the computer container isn't null
+* Validates that the distinguished name for the computer container isn't null

 ### check_ip method
-Method that validates the given IP address is in proper format.
+* Method that validates the given IP address is in proper format.

 _regex_ - expression which defines a valid IP address that will be used for a search pattern

-Lines 63 - 67
-Pass the regex variable into a search method to validate the given IP address
+* Pass the regex variable into a search method to validate the given IP address

 ### get_hosts method
 Method that uses the pyad package to identify computers that are within the AD domain.
-*

 ### port_status method
-Method that looks through the AD server and the computers connected to the server domain to identify all processes operating on open ports.
+* Method that looks through the AD server and the computers connected to the server domain to identify all processes operating on open ports.
+* Goes through all the hosts within the domain (including server itself / all computers connected to it), identifies which ports are open and the processes running in it
+* Writes over old status report txt file

-_file_ -
+_file_ - txt file report of the full Audit report

 ### portscan method
-Method executed within the port_status method
+* Method executed within the port_status method
+* Collects what information is running from which port, and appending file that is passed in with new content
+* Once function is done, able to retrieve information to txt file, and able to append it

+### threader method
+* Takes in inputs for ports for every IP until there are no more ports left
+* For a specific target port, puts IP address of specific client and passes in port itself
+* Utilizes daemon mode, allows for running through OS